 - Artificial intelligence

 - Real time animation

-You may choose to spend all or part of the penultimate year at a European university or as part of the Erasmus, Cluster or Unitech exchange programmes.
+You may choose to spend the penultimate year abroad as part of the Erasmus, Cluster or Unitech exchange programmes.

 Department of Computer Science